orcagurl17/linked-blog-starter-md/misc. notes/spinel modelling notes.md

 - [x] Apply mirror AND subdivide modifier
 - [x] separate mirrored objects into different shapes
 - [ ] Make scalp with her widow's peak
-	- How the fawk do I
+	- How the fawk do I make mesh stay directly on top of head mesh ; __ ;
-- [ ] Use Quad remesh on each body part
+- [ ] Use Quad Remesher on each body part

+For model texture:
-Uv map model and make individual texture for each body part
+make UV map of the model and make individual textures for each body part